BugSplat-Git/BugSplat-macOS/README.md

 1. Custom banner image
 	- Bugsplat provides the ability to configure a custom image to be displayed in the crash reporter UI for branding purposes.
 The image view dimensions are 440x110 and will scale down proportionately.
 There are 2 ways developers can provide an image:
 		1. Set the image property directly on BugsplatStartupManager
-		2. Provide an image named `bugsplat-logo` in the main app bundle or asset calalog
+		2. Provide an image named `bugsplat-logo` in the main app bundle or asset catalog

 2. User details
 	- Set `askUserDetails` to `NO` in order to prevent the name and email fields from displaying in the crash reporter UI.
 Defaults to `YES`.